-The radioactive isotope used in this test has to be given as an injection into your arm or hand.
-It is then absorbed by the kidneys over a period of 3-4 hours, after which time the images will be taken.
+The liquid radioactive isotope used in this test has to be given as an injection into your arm or hand, which is then absorbed by any infection over a period of 4 hours, after which time the images will be taken.

 After your injection you will be given a time for your images to be taken.
-If you are an outpatient, you may leave the hospital until this time if you wish, however, there is a waiting area for you to use should you want to stay and use the on site shops/café.
+If you are an outpatient you may leave the hospital until this time if you wish, however, there is a waiting area for you to use should you want to stay and use the on-site shops/cafe.